 Autumn (between September – November):

-This is the best tourist season in Nepal so many call September- November the tourist season as well in Nepal, with the summer gone by and the winter to set in.
-The weather is highly pleasant so are the mountain views can be easy view with open sky.
+This is the best tourist season in Nepal so many calls September- November the tourist season as well in Nepal, with the summer gone by and the winter to set in.
+The weather is highly pleasant so are the mountain views can be easily viewed with open sky.
 This is the peak season for trekking in Nepal

 Winter (between December – February):

 The weather is cool, shining and the sky is clear with occasional snowfalls at higher elevations.
 This season is good for trekking in lower elevations of Nepal.
-The morning and night is cold and the days are warm when sun rises of best for trekking in Nepal
+The morning and night are cold and the days are warm when the sun rises best for trekking in Nepal during this time.

 temperature & rainfall